Fernie-Hacks/react-portfolio/README.md

 ## Description

-This is a React based personal resume website template.
+This is a React based personal resume website template, meant to be clone and modified in order to make it you own.

 ## Make it Your Own!